search Where Thought Leaders go for Growth

 Stage 3: identifying needs

-An effective sales approach should focus on the needs of the potential customer, not on the product or service on offer.
+An effective sales approach must focus on the potential customer's needs, not on the product or service on offer.

 To identify these needs, the sales force talks to the prospect, using open-ended questions to pinpoint the issues to be resolved: